-- Professor - John Millar Chair of Public Law (Law)
+- Professor - John Millar Chair of Public Law (School of Law)

 All areas of public law, but especially constitutional law.
+The law of freedom of speech.
+Federalism, devolution, and multi-layer government.
+The separation of powers.
+The rule of law.
+Questions of sovereignty.
 National security and counter-terrorism law.
 Judicial review and the constitutional role of the courts.
 Parliament: law-making, scrutiny and accountability.
 Human rights law.
 The constitutional and administrative law of the European Union.
-Aspects of constitutional theory, especially republicanism and political constitutionalism.
+Aspects of constitutional theory, especially liberalism, republicanism and political constitutionalism.
 Aspects of the history of constitutional law, especially UK constitutional law post-1600.